-Sky Sports, Hearn’s own TV company, chased up Fury’s promotional outfit at Top Rank to gauge whether the fight is possible.
+Sky Sports, Hearn’s TV company, chased up Fury’s promotional outfit at Top Rank to gauge whether the fight was possible.

 WBN already knew it wasn’t and explained why HERE.
-That didn’t stop Matchroom boss Hearn continually spouting on the chances of Fury negating on a signed contract.
+That didn’t stop Matchroom boss Hearn from continually spouting on the chances of Fury negating a signed contract.

 ‘The Gypsy King’ has already put pen to paper on a trilogy with Deontay Wilder, which will happen next.
-Whilst Joshua has done similar with IBF mandatory Kubrat Pulev.
+At the same time, Joshua has done a similar with IBF mandatory Kubrat Pulev.

-Hearn wants both to ditch those respective encounters and sign for a UK super-fight, a move which has been branded fake news in the pandemic climate.
+Hearn wants both to ditch those encounters and sign for a UK super-fight, branded fake news in the pandemic climate.

 What we already know to be the case has now been confirmed by Hearn’s own people.

-“I am working with Wilder’s representatives on coming up with new potential dates in late-summer or early-fall for the Fury fight.
-We are speaking about potential venues too.
+“I am working with Wilder’s representatives on coming up with new potential dates for the Fury fight in late summer or early-fall.
+We are speaking about possible venues too.

-“That fight breaking up as a result of (Hearn’s talk of a Fury vs Joshua) fight?
+“That fight breaking up due to (Hearn’s talk of a Fury vs Joshua) fight?
 I have not been privy to any conversations about that.

 “I have not heard that they are willing to step aside.
 Nobody has communicated that.
 We are contractually obligated to Wilder at this point.
 Pulev and Joshua are contracted.

-“There is too much uncertainty across the board, with everything, to speculate on (Fury vs Joshua) happening.
+“There is too much uncertainty, with everything, to speculate on (Fury vs Joshua) happening.

 That simple fact DuBoef stated that contracts are already in place inflicts further damage on what Hearn is attempting to do.

-Two bouts have rock-solid agreements on the table, something Hearn has amazingly decided means absolutely nothing.
+Two bouts have rock-solid agreements on the table, which Hearn has amazingly decided means nothing.

-If boxers don’t have those signed agreements, the whole sport would lose any ounce of credibility.
+The whole sport will lose credibility if boxers don’t have those signed agreements.
 Surely Hearn wouldn’t like it if his contracts amounted to zero – in his world.

-It’s a pure and certain fact that Fury vs Wilder III is on.
+It’s a pure and unavoidable fact that Fury vs Wilder III is on.
 Anyone who says anything else to the contrary is merely speculating themselves.

-WBN holds solid ties to Bob Arum and Shelly Finkel, the main men involved in the biggest fight in world heavyweight boxing.
+WBN holds solid ties to Bob Arum and Shelly Finkel, the leading men in the biggest fight in world heavyweight boxing.